Pro-Buhari Group Tackles IMF, Says Nigeria To Surpass 2.5% Growth Projection

 “So now that it has been forced to again review its projection, this time upwards, we dare say that IMF’s representatives will again be forced to express surprise when the Nigerian economy exceeds their 2.5% growth projection,” the group added.

-BMO argued that President Buhari will not relent in his efforts at building upon the economic gains of the last quarter of 2020 to build a more resilient economy.
+BMO argued that President Buhari would not relent in his efforts at building upon the economic gains of the last quarter of 2020 to build a more resilient economy.

-“There is no gainsaying that Nigeria’s quick exit caught the world by surprise, but any keen and unbiased observer of the Buhari administration since 2015 would know that the country’s economy was recording steady growth as a result of the government’s economic diversification policy before COVID-19 struck.
+“There is no gainsaying that Nigeria’s quick exit caught the world by surprise, but any keen and unbiased observer of the Buhari administration since 2015 would know that the country’s economy was recording steady growth as a result of the government’s economic diversification policy before COVID-19 struck,’’the statement read.

 “We invite Nigerians to note that the global economic crisis in the wake of the pandemic led the President to introduce an ambitious set of policies, the Economic Sustainability Plan (ESP) under the direct supervision of Vice President Yemi Osinbajo to address local challenges.